EduardoGallego94/git_practice/strptime.md

 ---

-Title: 'strptime Method in Python' Description: 'Parses a string representing a date and/or time into a datetime object using the specified format.'
+Title: 'strptime' Description: 'Parses a string representing a date and/or time into a datetime object using the specified format.'
   Subjects:
 - 'Python'
 - 'Datetime'
-- 'Programming'
   Tags:
 - 'Datetime'
 - 'Parsing'